dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/customizing.txt

 Change Default View Behaviour
 -----------------------------

 If you want to have Add, edit and list on the same page, this can be done.
-This could be very helpfull on master/detail lists (inline) on views based on tables with very few columns.
+This could be very helpful on master/detail lists (inline) on views based on tables with very few columns.

 All you have to do is to mix *CompactCRUDMixin* class with the *GeneralView* class.